riyashetty15/Multiuser-ReActAI-Chatbot/README.md

 “What’s the weather in San Francisco?”<br>
 “What are the latest advancements in quantum computing?”
 #### Step 2: Prompt Processing
-The ReActAI agent receives the query and the system prompt.
+The ReAct AI agent receives the query and the system prompt.
 It reasons about the task and decides which tool to use:<br>

 - For a weather-related query, it calls the get_weather function.
 - For a general information query, it invokes the search_web function.